 Anger goes wrong also when our concern is wrong.
 Concerns go wrong when they are excessive, morally or spiritually disordered, misguided or misdirected, or pursued at the expense of others.
 If we suffer from an excessive desire for respect, for instance, we will see signs of disrespect everywhere and our ire will be frequently aroused.
 If we are too concerned with being right, we may tend to engage in what the 12&12 describes as “quick-tempered criticism and furious, power-driven argument” (S10, p.91) when people don't agree with us.

 Because of our spiritual disease, our perceptions and concerns are often likely to be selfish and self-centered and hence our anger defective.
-That is, our anger tends to be of the self-righteous variety, often driven by pride of self, a hurt ego being its most common cause.
-In our warped sense of justice, we are prone to take offense too quickly, too often, too intensely, and for too long.
+That is, our anger tends to be of what the 12&12 (p.
+67) calls the "self-righteous" variety, often driven by pride of self, a hurt ego being its most common cause.
+In our warped, self-serving sense of justice, we are prone to take offense too quickly, too often, too intensely, and for too long.
 In the latter case, this issues in a smoldering resentment that disposes us to still more anger.

-This is how we can become progressively free from emotions that in the past drove us to the bottle and in sobriety can still mar our recovery and sabotage our relationships.
+Primary among the corrective virtues are such traits as humility, acceptance, forgiveness, justice, patience, tolerance, and temperance.
+Practicing these principles is how we can become progressively free from the defects of an emotion that in the past drove us to the bottle and in sobriety can still mar our recovery and sabotage our relationships.

 [Image: Jim B., first self-declared atheist to join AA and the most contentious member of the group at the time; was so viciously anti-God that he was threatened with expulsion, at which point he appealed to the 3rd Tradition; claims credit for the Big Book’s use of the phrase “God as we understood Him”; ironically, the 12&12 recounts how, his militant atheism notwithstanding, it was only after reading a Gideon Bible in a hotel room that he stopped relapsing and stayed sober for good; author of “The Vicious Cycle” in Big Book.
 For audio of his story and Q&A about it, please click on links.
 For talk by him, click on Jim B.: AA Pioneer.
 For an audio of this post, please click on link.]